estark37/estark37.github.io/_posts/2020-10-24-strict-transport-security-vs-https-resource-records-the-showdown.md

 [^2]: There are use cases other than HTTPS upgrading where HTTPS RRs
       provide more notable value even if retrieved over plaintext -- in particular, use cases that are aimed at foiling passive attackers.

+[^3]: _Update Oct 26_: Eric Orth points out that some types of incorrect
+      responses can be worked around while maintaining security, while others can't.
+For example, if a client gets an incorrect NXDOMAIN response instead of a NODATA, that's okay; it can be safely treated as a NODATA.
+      But an incorrect SERVFAIL response, on the other hand, must be treated as an attack, because it could signal DNSSEC validation failure.